 Good times are in-store anywhere you can raise a boot brimming with beer.
 Schroeder’s, a Bavarian beer hall in San Francisco’s downtown Financial District is such a place.
 Opening in 1893 as a place for office workers to lift pints, the restaurant has remained in its current Front Street location since being rebuilt after the 1906 earthquake.

-Schroeder’s communal seating, shuffleboard challenges, and extensive beer stein collection to pore over with a giant Bavarian pretzel or flight of German beer in hand ensure you’ll leave with a new friend or two.
-The restaurant serves German comfort foods perfect for pairing with foggy city days, like hearty plates of breaded chicken schnitzel accompanied by fresh spätzle (egg noodles).
+Schroeder’s offers communal seating and shuffleboard challenges.
+Plus there is an extensive beer stein collection to pore over, giant Bavarian pretzels and German beer to ensure you’ll leave with a new friend or two.
+The restaurant serves German comfort foods that are perfect for pairing with foggy city days.
+Think hearty plates of breaded chicken schnitzel accompanied by fresh spätzle (egg noodles).
 Or follow a bite of bratwurst sausage with a thick, foamy sip of draft German beer.

 Sodini’s Green Valley (1906)

 Italian shops and restaurants fill the ground floors of San Francisco’s North Beach historic district.
-Sodini’s Green Valley restaurant, a neighborhood favorite since 1906, is tucked away from Columbus Avenue’s tourist crowd on vibrant Green Street.
-Its red and green glowing vintage neon sign and interior décor paying homage to Rat Pack crooner culture take diners back decades.
+Sodini’s Green Valley restaurant has been a neighborhood favorite since 1906.
+Tucked away from Columbus Avenue’s tourist crowd, on vibrant Green Street.
+Its red and green glowing vintage neon sign and interior décor pay homage to the Rat Pack crooner culture.

-Sodini’s Green Valley makes diners feel like part of the family through its Tuscan-style sharable starters, pizzas, and heaps of pasta.
-Discover their large pasta menu, where linguini can be paired with meatballs or seafood, and jumbo ravioli is stuffed with cheese, beef, or both!
+Sodini’s Green Valley makes diners feel like part of the family.
+Enjoy Tuscan-style sharable starters, pizzas, and discover their large pasta menu.
+Linguini can be paired with meatballs or seafood, and jumbo ravioli is stuffed with cheese, beef, or both!
 Devour a char-broiled steak, chicken or veal parmigiana, or a personal pizza with your favorite toppings.

 Sam Wo Restaurant (1908)

-Opening in 1908 to feed locals as they recovered from the 1906 earthquake, Sam Wo Restaurant is one of Chinatown’s oldest restaurants.
+Opening in 1908, Sam Wo Restaurant is one of Chinatown’s oldest and best restaurants.
 The restaurant was famous for the tradition of siu yeh, serving Cantonese cuisine until late at night.
 It was also known for employing Edsel Ford Fong, nicknamed “World’s Rudest Waiter,” who said what he thought, funny or otherwise, attracting tourists to the inexpensive yet delicious Chinese food dive.

 Sam Wo Restaurant had to relocate from its Washington Street home of 104 years to Clay Street across from Portsmouth Square, boasting views of downtown skyscrapers.
 Specialties jook (rice porridge with a choice of meat topping) and BBQ pork rice noodle rolls are favorites.
-The restaurant isn’t open as late as it used to be, but it’s still the place for learning how to use chopsticks.
+The restaurant isn’t open as late as it used to be, but it’s still the place to learn how to use chopsticks.

-Insider’s tip: Looking for more great Chinese food in the city?
-Don’t miss these must-try dim sum restaurants in San Francisco.
+Insider’s tip: Looking for more great Chinese food?
+Don’t miss these must-try dim sum restaurants.

 St. Francis Fountain (1918)

-For the past one hundred years, St. Francis Fountain’s soda jerks have been busy scooping hot fudge sundaes and ice cream sodas for Mission District kids and kids at heart.
+For over one hundred years, St. Francis Fountain have been scooping hot fudge sundaes and ice cream sodas.
 Continuously operating at the same location since 1918, St. Francis Fountain is San Francisco’s oldest diner.
-The place maintains its 1949 look sporting a long white bar top and stools, stiff wood dining booths, and nostalgic painted and neon signage.
+The place maintains its 1949 look, sporting a long white bar top and stools, dining booths, and nostalgic painted and neon signage.

 Come on in for a full breakfast, lunch, or mid-day dessert.
 Comfort food like biscuits and gravy or overflowing breakfast burritos will fuel most of your day.
 If you stop for lunch, there are burgers and sandwiches like chicken salad or an S.F.
 Rueben on rye to choose from.
 Peruse the display of vintage candies inside St. Francis’ original 1920s candy cases.
 You can’t leave without a sweet or two!